 My kids love lemons.
 They put it in their water and use it to give their fresh-cut apples a bit of zest.
-One day they asked me to make gluten free lemon cookies and after a few trials we came up with this yummy gluten-free recipe.
-We used lemon juice the first time and the cookies had a faint lemon taste – more like an essence.
-We tried an organic lemon extract the second time around and the lemon flavor was stronger.
-Try it and tell me how you like it.
+One day they asked me to make Gluten-Free Lemon Cookies and after a few trials we came up with this yummy gluten-free recipe.
+They are so delicious and refreshing when you want something a little sweet.

 - 1/2 cup raw honey

-- 6-10 drops Lemon (Vitality) essential oil (how to order), to taste
+- 6-10 drops Lemon essential oil (use Vitality oils only)

 - Combine flour and baking powder in a large mixing bowl and set aside.